-- knowledge of air, water and land pollution control methods
+- air, water and land pollution control methods

-- knowledge of relevant legislation such as the Resource Management Act, the New Zealand Building Code, local by-laws and town planning regulations
+- relevant legislation such as the Resource Management Act and New Zealand Building Code

-- usually work regular office hours, but may have to work weekends and evenings to meet deadlines.
-Some environmental engineers may also work on call
+- usually work regular business hours, but may work evenings and weekends to meet deadlines

-- may travel locally and overseas to work and to attend conferences and seminars.
+- may travel to work and to attend conferences and seminars.

 What's the job really like?

-A tertiary entrance qualification is required to enter further study.
-Useful subjects include English, maths with calculus, physics and chemistry.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include physics, chemistry, maths, geography, and construction and mechanical technologies.